 He seemed to think I was making a big deal about a small detail.
 Luckily, he got the picture and stopped calling me that for the rest of the trip.

 Running personal errands

 In my first year as an analyst, I was routinely told to book taxis for one of my VPs.
-He also asked me to carry stuff for him, like his umbrella or documents “because I had a bag.”
+He also asked me to carry stuff for him, like his umbrella or documents “because you have a bag.”

 I wasn’t the only one in the department who had to do those things though.
 A woman who started the same year as I did, was frequently asked by her boss to go and buy him new socks.

 When their actual secretaries or assistants are busy, some men like to refer their tasks to the youngest women in the department.

 One time I was busy creating a market analysis for the traders, I got a phone call from a journalist.

 He was asking if I worked with a guy in my department.
 I said yes, wondering why the journalist thought he could get a comment from me on the subject.